 VitalChurch Ministry has placed many interim pastors in churches around the country, and some even in other parts of the world.
-Our interim pastors take churches through an in-depth process of church revitalization where they help churches get to the heart of their issues and address them.
-They also help guide churches in the direction in which God is leading, and none of this is a simple or fast process.
-Typically, our interim pastors stay in churches for more than a year.
+A VitalChurch interim pastor takes churches through an in-depth process of church revitalization where he helps churches get to the heart of their issues and address them.
+Our pastors also help guide churches in the direction in which God is leading, and none of this is a simple or fast process.
+Typically, a VitalChurch interim pastor stays in churches for more than a year.

 It goes without saying that when a pastor ministers to a congregation for a year or more, the congregation often bonds with that pastor.
 They become comfortable with his style of leadership and preaching, and may be reluctant to bring in someone who is less known, or a stranger altogether.

 Over our years in interim pastor ministries, we’ve had multiple churches want to hire one of our interim pastors as their new permanent pastor, and we always have to tell them that, unfortunately, this is not an option.
 In fact, we now write it into our contracts with churches that our interim pastors cannot be considered for a permanent pastor position.
 We do this not because we don’t want to lose any of our staff members (although we don’t), but for several other important reasons.

 Our Pastors Are Called to Interim Pastor Ministry